gcanti/monocle-ts/docs/modules/index.ts.md

 composeIso<B>(ab: Iso<A, B>): Fold<S, B> { ... }
 ```

+Added in v1.0.0

 ## find (method)

-find the first target of a Fold matching the predicate
+find the first target of a `Fold` matching the predicate

 **Signature**